Intrenion/Milcraft/doctrine/its-your-ship.md

 ## Practice 12: Carry effective leadership habits forward

 **Problem**
-Progress fades when good leadership depends on one role or one leader.
+Progress fades when good leadership depends on a single role or a single leader.

 **Action**
 Apply proven leadership habits in every new position.